mazarzycki/Azure_matrix/README.md

 # ⚡ The 80/20 Azure Matrix Service Map

+## In Azure, not all knowledge is equal.
+Mastering just 20% of the services will give you 80% of the impact — and put you ahead of most engineers.
+This README is your shortcut to that 20%.

 ## 🟦 1.
 Identity & Access
 1. **Entra ID (Azure AD)**
    - Tenants, directories, subscriptions